 How to Make a Moscow Mule

-How to make a classic Moscow mule cocktail: this simple drink is so easy to make with just 3 ingredients!
-Perfectly balanced and delicious all year 'round.
+How to make a Moscow mule: this drink is so easy to make with just 3 ingredients!
+Refreshingly cold & citrusy, with a warm ginger bite.

 Ingredients